-We were in Masterton last year and found some great things to do and stayed in a lovely BnB on a small family-run vineyard.
+We were in Masterton recently and found some great things to do and stayed in a lovely BnB on a small family-run vineyard.
 Take your love to Le Gra for the night in your own luxury room beside the main house and head into town for dinner – and to check out the wool museum!

 Year 8 : Bronze

 The traditional 8th anniversary gift is bronze.
 In my global anniversary post I chose Paris for Rodin’s bronze statue of The Thinker.
 In New Zealand we’re not quite as statuey as many other countries, but I’m choosing Christchurch.

 If you haven’t visited for a while, the Christchurch CBD is looking great.
 It’s not often a city gets to recreate itself, but that’s exactly what has happened (and is still happening to be honest) since the 2010 and 2011 earthquakes.

 I’ve been back a few times since, and enjoyed hanging out eating at the restaurants on the Terrace and the fab food in Riverside Market, shopping along Cashell Street and walking everywhere.
 Here’s my post on my favourite places to eat in Christchurch right now.